-Skin may turn flaky, red or tender and in some cases, even darker after radiotherapy.
+The skin may turn flaky, red or tender and in some cases, even darker after radiotherapy.

 Follow-up Care After Treatment

-Follow up care after treatment is very important as the after effects of treatment may not become apparent immediately.
+Follow up care after treatment is very important as the after-effects of treatment may not become apparent immediately.
 Moreover, every child has a different healing process.
 Therefore, it is essential to keep the child under careful observation.
 Most of the physical side effects of the treatment can be controlled by physiotherapy, speech therapy and other occupational therapies.
 It is essential to keep in mind the probable psychological effects on the child which can be handled by roping in the support of the school, teachers and the child’s friends.
 Regular follow-up visits should be scheduled to monitor the effects of the treatment on the child and also to safeguard against the risk of a relapse of tumour.

-What Are The Long Term Side Effects?
+What Are the Long Term Side Effects?

 Long term side effects of the ailment and its treatment may be different for every kid.
 It also depends on the location of the tumour and the kind of therapy given.
 Some children may experience cognitive delays, which involve difficulty in learning, memory and problem-solving abilities.
 In some cases, children may register delayed or constrained growth.
 They may experience early or late puberty because of the treatment.
 The treatment may cause emotional distress in children due to changed social interaction, the sense of being different from others.
 The visible physical side effects of the treatment may lead to psychological problems too.

-How To Cope With Brain Tumor As A Family?
+How to Cope With Brain Tumor as a Family

 The diagnosis of paediatric brain tumour can leave the family shaken and distraught.
 You can seek the help of many support groups which offer information about the clinical trials and any new research done in this field.
 They also provide emotional care and support and advice on how to deal with the kids in an age-appropriate manner to help them cope with the tumour and its treatment.
-Parents must take care to pick a school can make certain adjustments to accommodate the needs of the child like less schoolwork, alterations in the homework, testing system, added rest or bathroom trips.
-Teachers can make the child comfortable in the class and help others kids to accept and not treat the child differently.
+Parents must take care to pick a school can make certain adjustments to accommodate the needs of the childlike less schoolwork, alterations in the homework, testing system, added rest or bathroom trips.
+Teachers can make the child comfortable in the class and help other kids to accept and not treat the child differently.

 With the advancement in technology and medication there is reason to hope for better results.
 More and more children diagnosed with brain tumours are being successfully treated today.
-Early detection and swift medical attention along with right treatment and suitable follow up care is very important.
+Early detection and swift medical attention along with right treatment and suitable follow up care are very important.

-Also read: Cancer In Children
+Also read: Cancer in Children